viviandotdev/ObsidianVault/+ Encounters/How to Reprogram Your Hunger and Lose 7lb of Fat with Fasting Protocol*.md

 	- Plan lectures, audio books and and things to listen to during the walks

 **#2 Avoid Fasting Fatigue:**
+Common fasting fatigue symptoms are similar to low sodium symptoms, so maybe these symptoms are from sodium loss not hunger.
+Do not drink to much water, but it will make you flush out more electrolytes which is not what you want.
 - **Sodium Loss:** Fasting leads to sodium loss, causing fatigue, nausea, low energy, and muscle weakness.
   - Avoid saunas and excessive water intake, which can flush out electrolytes.
   - Include sodium in your water to prevent fatigue.